Vendredi218/NLP/event_extraction/README.md

+# Intro: #
+This project focuses on extracting events from social media texts based on semantic rules.
+Output structure is consisted of A0(agent), V(action), A1(object).
+And it generates pivot tables to do word frequency analysis with different time period.

-# Intro: 本项目基于语义规则抽取社交文本中的事件，并以A0（施事者）V（动作）A1（受事者）结构输出，根据时间来进行词频统计。prepared for the following clustering analysis
+prepared for the following clustering analysis

 ## Entrance: ltp_analysis_s.py
-模块调用的入口,具体调用 python process.py -h 返回值为抽取结构表或分时间槽的（A0，V,A1）词频统计
+The entrance is python process.py  -h 返回值为抽取结构表或分时间槽的（A0，V,A1）词频统计

-## 使用示例：
+## Examples：##

     %run ltp_analysis_s.py -r 'excel' -rf 'douban_tianfuzhen.xlsx' -w 'excel' -wf '1114tianfuzhen_freq' -sl 'all'